prometheus/docs/content/docs/operating/configuration.md

 # List of metric relabel configurations.
 metric_relabel_configs:
   [ - <relabel_config> ... ]

+# Per-scrape limit on number of scraped samples that will be accepted.
+# If more than this number of samples are present after metric relabelling
+# the entire scrape will be treated as failed.
+0 means no limit.
+[ sample_limit: <int> | default = 0 ]
 ```

 Where `<scheme>` may be `http` or `https` and `<path>` is a valid URL path.